Husseinhj/Fat-Framework-Script-For-iOS/README.md

 So how to build iOS universal framework with shell script and work with `Jenkins` .
 Let do this guys  🏃

+> `Note` :  This script give you iOS universal framework Work with any iOS devices, except `iPhone 5 simulator`.
+It works in iPhone 5 and iPhone 5s device.

 # Add variable to project file
 Go to your project and from `TARGETS` select your project and click on `Build Settings` Tab and like this image click on `(+)` button and in shown menu click on `Add User-Defined Setting` :